Hives treatment available online today

 Allergy medications

-Antihistamine medications block histamine's effects on your body, relieve itching, and prevent allergic reactions.
+Antihistamine medications block histamine's effects on your body, relieve itching, and prevent allergic reactions from happening.
 Fast-acting antihistamines can help you reduce allergy symptoms.
-If you have a severe allergic reaction, your doctor may recommend a daily over-the-counter or prescription medication.
+If you have a recurrent allergic reaction, your doctor may recommend a daily over-the-counter or prescription medication.

 Allergy shots

-For chronic urticaria, your doctor may recommend monthly injections of omalizumab (Xolair).
-Allergy shots block your body's allergy antibody from causing allergic reactions.
+For chronic urticaria, your in-person Allergist doctor may recommend monthly injections of omalizumab (Xolair).
+Allergy shots block your body's allergy antibodies from causing allergic reactions.
+These can not be prescribed by our online board-certified primary care doctors.

 Epinephrine

 Severe allergic reactions and swelling can lead to anaphylaxis, a threatening medical condition.
-If you experience severe reactions, your doctor may prescribe an epinephrine injection (EpiPen) to reduce swelling.
+If you experience severe reactions, your doctor may prescribe an epinephrine injection (EpiPen) to keep on hand in case of a sudden and severe allergic reaction to prevent swelling of the airway while you seek emergency care

 Oral steroids

-Corticosteroids, such as prednisone, can help relieve itching, swelling, and other uncomfortable symptoms of hives.
+When all else fails, corticosteroids such as prednisone can help relieve itching, swelling, and other uncomfortable symptoms of hives.

 How to prevent hives